spritsail/drone-docker-publish/README.md

 - `%label`  takes a label from a docker image ~ _**usage:** `%label <label-name> [image name=$SRC_REPO]`_
 - `%file`   takes a value from a file ~ _**usage:** `%file <file-name>`_

+Most commands will take a regex compatible with `sed` POSIX extended regex, including `%rempre` and `%remsuf`.

 This small library of filters is enough for our use but suggestions/PRs are welcome for anything you could want.

 ##### For example: